 LIV Golf Postpones New Orleans Event Amid Funding Doubts

-LIV Golf has postponed its inaugural event in New Orleans, originally scheduled for June, amid growing uncertainty over the breakaway league's future after reports that the Saudi Arabian Public Investment Fund (PIF) may withdraw its financial backing.
-The decision comes less than two weeks after LIV Golf CEO Scott O'Neil insisted the season would continue "exactly as planned, uninterrupted and at full throttle."
+LIV Golf has postponed its scheduled event in New Orleans, Louisiana, originally set for June, amid reports of funding uncertainties.
+The decision comes less than two weeks after LIV Golf CEO Scott O'Neil insisted the 2026 season would proceed as planned, despite speculation that the breakaway circuit's financial backing was at risk.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list